awsdocs/amazon-workdocs-dev-guide/doc_source/connect-workdocs-role.md

-# Connect to Amazon WorkDocs by Assuming a Role and Browse a User’s Root Folder<a name="connect-workdocs-role"></a>
+# Connect to Amazon WorkDocs by assuming a role and browse a user’s root folder<a name="connect-workdocs-role"></a>

 This sample code, using the AWS Java SDK, illustrates the individual steps for assuming a role and using the role's temporary security credentials to access Amazon WorkDocs\.
 The code sample uses the `describeFolderContents` API to create a list of items present in a user's folder\.